AndrewQuijano/Reap/README.md

    * We assume no block starts compromised
    * For each day the following is completed
      * Check if we should add any new blocks to be a possible target for compromise.
 If a block is compromised, we add all its neighbors as possible victims of cyber-attack
-     * For all blocks that are in-scope of attack, roll the die and determine if the cyber-attack was successful.
+     * For all blocks that are in-scope of an attack, roll the die and determine if the cyber-attack was successful.
 This is based on `threat_likelihood` and any modifiers from security properties.
      * For all blocks, we roll a die based on `patch_likelihood`, if successful, we assume the block has recovered from a cyberattack.
    * Once all simulations are complete, all outputs are stored in a directory with a timestamp of when the simulation was executed.